XoceQ/api-master/README.md

 ### Security

-The API is secured using Spring Security, ensuring that only authenticated and authorized users can access the endpoints.
-This can be implemented using JSON Web Tokens (JWT) or sessions, depending on application requirements.
+The API is secured using **Spring Security** with **JSON Web Tokens (JWT)** for authentication and authorization.
+This implementation ensures that:

+1. Only authenticated users can access the endpoints by requiring a valid JWT in the `Authorization` header for each request.
+2. Role-based access control is enforced to restrict specific endpoints to authorized users.
+3. JWT tokens are signed and validated to prevent tampering and ensure secure communication.

+This approach provides a stateless security mechanism, reducing server-side overhead and enhancing scalability.

 ---